Up

 Key features in VaRtools include:

-Covariance/analytic VaR, CVaR, & Component VaR
+Analytic VaR, CVaR, & Component VaR (Parametric model)

-VaRTools also includes a function to decompose total portfolio VaR for linear portfolios into the VaR contributed by each component.
-"Component VaR" shows the contribution of each individual asset to total portfolio VaR taking into account the asset's volatility and it's correlation with the total portfolio.
+VaRTools also includes a function to decompose total portfolio VaR and CVaR for linear portfolios into the VaR and CVaR contributed by each component.
+"Component VaR/CVaR" shows the contribution of each individual asset to total portfolio risk taking into account the asset's volatility and it's correlation with the total portfolio.
 Individual component VaRs sum to the total portfolio VaR.
-Marginal VaR (the impact on total VaR of increasing or decreasing individual asset positions) and VaR beta (a measure of the relative sensitivity to changes in portfolio VaR) are also calculated for each asset in the portfolio.

-Monte Carlo simulated VaR and CVaR
+Monte Carlo and copula simulation of VaR and CVaR

 For portfolios containing both linear and non-linear assets (eg options) .
 The prices for any number of instruments can be simultaneously simulated in a correlated fashion using the Cholesky decomposition of the covariance between individual assets.

-Bonds and other similar instruments can be handled either by the portfolio weighted duration approximation approach, or by cash flow mapping (see below).
-Any number of positions can be included in the VaR and CVar calculations and the positions can be either in local (foreign) or home currencies.
+Any number of positions can be included in the VaR and CVaR calculations and the positions can be either in local (foreign) or home currencies.

-Functions are provided to simplify the management of medium to large portfolios by enabling the portfolios to be split into sub portfolios (eg equities, currencies) which can then be represented by a single entity ("sub portfolio") rather than at the individual asset level when calculating VaR.
+To simplify the management of medium to large portfolios, portfolios can be split into sub portfolios (eg equities, currencies, fixed interest) which can then be represented by a single entity ("sub portfolio") rather than at the individual asset level when calculating VaR and CVaR.

 Principal component analysis (PCA), included in the Finance Add-in for Excel, can also be used to improve the stability of results by limiting the number of factors used in representing sub portfolios to those designated as significant "market" factors.